-HP310 Dev/Impl.
-Strength & Fitness Programs 3 credits
+HP310 Developing & Implem.
+Strength & Fitness Programs 3 credits.
 In this course, students will learn the components of physical fitness, and how to analyze and apply neuromuscular and physiological knowledge to determine the content and administration of pre-season, in-season, and off-season programs for a variety of athletic teams at different levels of competition.
-(Spring)
+(Writing Intensive) (Spring)

-HP340 Research Methods 2 credits
+HP340 Research Methods

-This course investigates the methods of collecting, reading, understanding, and writing scientific research within the field of clinical exercise science.
+This course investigates the methods of collecting, reading, understanding, and writing scientific research within the field of clinical Health and Human Performance.
 Special consideration will be placed in APA formatting, citation, and scientific grammar.
 Students will learn to how identify and read peer-reviewed scientific journals as well as the basics of scientific writing.
 Students will complete a written review of literate and a scientific poster.
 This course is the prerequisite for Applied Research.
-Writing Intensive (Fall)
+(Writing Intensive) (Fall)